 Given his way, George would be out foraging every single day, but as is he manages to notch up around 16-hours a week.
 And it’s not just delicious meals he makes from his finds, but boozy concoctions too – wild herb absinthe or mushroom stout anyone!
 “Foraging is a tremendously fun and fulfilling way to spend a day or just a few hours,” says George with a grin, and to prove his point, he’s off back in the undergrowth.
 It seems you can’t keep a good forager down.

-If food foraging, fun and feasting sound appealing then let The Foragers arrange a walk or workshop.
-Whether just a few hours or a whole day, with friends or with work colleagues, George and Richard are happy to create an experience that suits.
+Whether just a few hours or a whole day, with friends or with work colleagues, George is happy to create an experience that suits.
 Whatever you decide, you’re guaranteed a memorable time, as you find and identify plants, fruit and fungi, learn some science and folklore and then taste the boozy concoctions and delicious wild dishes that can be made from your finds.

 Tag us with your copy of Beast magazine @beastmag_london on Instagram